Nosto/nosto-magento/README.md

 and create a Nosto account for your store.
 This is as easy as clicking a button, so read on.

+## Documentation

+For more information, please see our exhaustive [wiki](https://github.com/Nosto/nosto-magento/wiki)

 ## License